lukaswagner/uebungsrahmen/docs/commands.md

 Imports an assignment archive.

 By default, the newest archive inside the `./import` directory is chosen.
 You can specify a different directory or a specific file using `--input`/`-i`.

+You can specify multiple assignment archives to import.

 ## importSubmission / is